Urban resilience: Flood-water control

 Levees and other flood barriers are indispensable for cities on floodplains or along rivers and coasts.
 In areas with lower financial and engineering capital, there are cheaper and simpler options for flood barriers.
 UK engineers are currently conducting field tests of a new technology called the SELOC (Self-Erecting Low-Cost Barrier).
 The barrier itself lies flat on the ground, and as the water rises, the SELOC floats up, with its top edge rising with the water level.
 A restraint holds the barrier in the vertical position.
 This simple, inexpensive flood barrier has great potential for increasing urban resilience to flood events and shows significant promise for developing nations with its low cost and simple, fool-proof design.
-The creation or expansion of flood canals and/or drainage basins can help direct excess water away from critical areas and the utilisation of innovative porous paving materials on city streets and car parks allow for the absorption and filtration of excess water.
+The creation or expansion of flood canals and/or drainage basins can help direct excess water away from critical areas and the utilization of innovative porous paving materials on city streets and car parks allow for the absorption and filtration of excess water.

 During the January 2011 flood of the Brisbane River (Australia), some unique field measurements about the peak of the flood showed very substantial sediment fluxes in the Brisbane River flood plain, consistent with the murky appearance of floodwaters.
-The field deployment in an inundated street of the CBD showed also some unusual features of flood flow in an urban environment linked with some local topographic effects.

 Structural resilience

 In most developed nations, all new developments are assessed for flood risks.
 The aim is to ensure flood risk is taken into account in all stages of the planning process to avoid inappropriate development in areas of high risk.
 When development is required in areas of high risk, structures should be built to flood-resistant standards and living or working areas should be raised well above the worst-case scenario flood levels.
-For existing structures in high-risk areas, funding should be allocated to i.e. raise the electrical wiring/sockets so any water that enters the home can not reach the electrics.
-Other solutions are to raise these structures to appropriate heights or make them floating or considerations should be made to relocate or rebuild structures on higher ground.
+For existing structures in high-risk areas, funding should be allocated to remediation, for example raising electrical wiring/sockets so any water that enters the home can not reach the electrics.
+Other solutions are to raise structures to appropriate heights or make them floating; as a last resort, considerations should be made to relocate or rebuild structures on higher ground.
 A house in Mexico Beach, Florida which survived Hurricane Michael is an example of a house built to survive tidal surge.